sergeybratus/proxy/README.md

 A simple proxy for prototyping hammer-based parsing of DNP3.
 The main program is called "proxyd".

+Internal architecture is documented [on the wiki](https://github.com/automatak/proxy/wiki) to help with elfbac integration.

 # building

 The program uses [cmake](https://cmake.org) to generate makefiles.